photon/auth-mongodb/README.md

         'collection' => 'session',
     ),

-4) Configure the auth backend
+4) Configure the authentification backend

+  Configure the authentification backend to use this module

     'auth_backend' => '\photon\Auth\MongoDBBackend',

 5) Create a user

+  Create your first user to be able to login

     $user = new \photon\auth\MongoDBUser;
     $user->setLogin('jd@exemple.com');